This is a repost of my Goodreads blog: On the term Bodice Ripper.

 4. He’s aware of his limitations as a writer and so must project his limitations onto the genre he is reporting on, hoping to direct the word cheap in “cheap jokes” onto the romance novel and not his own writing.

 5. He is not aware of his limitations as a writer and was not troubled to go for the most trite, most (truly) inevitably obvious thing.
 (And he no doubt thinks romance novels are formulaic.)

 Okay, I can figure.
-The romance has been the “profane text” since its inception in the 12th century, when theses narratives were first written in a Romance language, and they were distinguished from the “sacred text,” namely the Bible, written in Latin.
+The romance has been the “profane text” since its inception in the 12th century, when these narratives were first written in a Romance language.
+They were distinguished from the “sacred text,” namely the Bible, written in Latin.
 Dichotomizing objects in the universe into categories of Sacred and Profane serves some people and disadvantages others.
 Who is now served by assigning the romance genre into the category Profane?
 Oh, right.
 That would be the New York Times, with its Sacred book reviewers and book reviews.

 Here’s a thought: romance writers today are to literature what Impressionist painters were to the Salon system in the late nineteenth century.